Hands-On Fundraising

 UNICEF makes it timely and urgent with “the past 48 hours”.

-And they use strong language to make a case with an emotional punch – “slaughtered” “desperate” “evacuation”.
+And they use strong language to make a case with an emotional punch – “slaughtered” “desperate” and “evacuation”.

 Then the photo of children and the headline makes it all even more poignant.
 How do you look in those eyes and not want to act?